Browser does not support script.

 In order to successfully apply for a student visa/entry clearance you must be able to show that you have enough money to cover your tuition fees and living expenses in the UK for up to one year.

-The UK Border Agency (UKBA) has strict requirements about the amount of money needed and the evidence that will be accepted.
+UK Visas and Immigration (UKVI) has strict requirements about the amount of money needed and the evidence that will be accepted.
 The primary reason for visa refusals is incorrect evidence of funds required.
-Please read the UKBA information carefully to ensure you meet these requirements.
+Please read the UKVI information carefully to ensure you meet these requirements.

-The UK Border Agency requires evidence that international students will be able to afford to support themselves while studying in the UK.
-They have calculated that a student studying outside of London requires a minimum of £800 per month in to cover most expenses including:
+UK Visas and Immigration require evidence that international students will be able to afford to support themselves while studying in the UK.
+They have calculated that a student studying outside of London requires a minimum of £820 per month in to cover most expenses including:

 Please see our financial advice pages for further information on the cost of living in the UK.

 Please see our information on Applying for your student visa from overseas for more information on the amount of funds required for your visa application and the way that you must prepare to evidence your finances by way of bank statements, sponsor / scholarship letters or educational loan evidence.

 Please refer to the UK Visas and Immigration website for the their Tier 4 Policy Guidance (paragraphs 200-213) on acceptable evidence of funds.